Michael Nyman: 21st century

 He composed the music for the children's television series Titch which is based on the books written and illustrated by Pat Hutchins.

 On 7 July 2007, Nyman performed at Live Earth in Japan.
 Nyman began a long-term artistic collaboration with the filmmaker Max Pugh which resulted in many short art films, three experimental feature documentaries and a number of video installations.
 In 2008 Nyman realised, in collaboration with the cultural association Volumina, Sublime, an artist's book that unified his music with his passion for photography.

 In October 2009, Nyman released The Glare, a collaborative collection of songs with David McAlmont.
 The album – recorded with the Michael Nyman Band – finds McAlmont putting lyrics based on contemporary news stories to 11 pieces of Nyman music drawn from different phases of his career.

 In 2012, he made a soundtrack for film, Everyday.
 Keith H. Yoo in 2012 commissioned Nyman to write a 26-minute piano quintet in four movements titled Through the Only Window.
 It premiered at the gala dinner for his father Yoo Byung-eun's photographic exhibition "Through My Window" in the Tuileries Garden of The Louvre in Paris on 25 June 2012.
 The work has been recorded by Nyman Quintet in the Abbey Road Studios, and has been released on Nyman's record label.
 In 2013 Nyman was again commissioned to compose a piece for Yoo Byung-eun's exhibition in the Orangerie Hall of the Palace of Versailles, and wrote the 32-minute-long symphony in four movements, Symphony No. 6 "AHAE", representing the four seasons in nature as depicted by Ahae, a pseudonym for Yoo Byung-eun.
 The London Symphony Orchestra premiered both pieces at L'Opéra of the Palace of Versailles in Paris on 8 September 2013 under the baton of the composer.
 They were also recorded.
 In 2015 he performed in Dziga Vertov's Man with a Movie Camera at the Potemkin Stairs.
-The show was part of the 6th Odessa International Film Festival and gathered approximately 15,000 spectators.
+The show was part of the 6th Odesa International Film Festival and gathered approximately 15,000 spectators.

 Personal life

-He was married to Aet Nyman (née Toome), with whom he has two daughters, Molly and Martha.
+Nyman was married to Aet Nyman (née Toome), with whom he has two daughters, Molly and Martha, but they are now divorced.
 His first string quartet quotes "Unchained Melody" in homage to Aet, who appears in Greenaway's The Falls, for which he also composed music.
 Molly is also a composer and in collaboration with Harry Escott has written several film scores, including for The Road to Guantanamo by her father's frequent collaborator Michael Winterbottom.
 Martha is a development researcher for the BBC.

-In 2005 Nyman reported that he had been a supporter of Queens Park Rangers F.C. for 33 years.
+In 2005, Nyman reported that he had been a supporter of Queens Park Rangers F.C. for 33 years.